 In this post I am focussing on what happens during your monthly cycle.
 I encourage my female athletes, to track their cycle, to make them more aware of the hormonal changes that happen each month.
-You can use an app like Hormone Horoscope, or monthly info to keep tabs on where you are in your cycle.
+You can use an app like the Fitr woman app to keep tabs on where you are in your cycle.
+I am now using the coach app to help guide my athletes training and make it more effective.
 Even if you don’t use it to inform your training, I still feel it is a useful thing to be aware of.
 If you’re not convinced then have a read of this article.

 Let’s talk about it

 I’ve found that some women are keen to get in tune with their cycle, and others just don’t want to talk about it.
 The messages that we are given in the media are, that it shouldn’t stop us from doing anything.
 Periods are an inconvenience that we need to try and ignore or take pain relief for.
 Its great that we can carry on with our lives when we have a period.
 But we also need to be aware of the effect that our hormones will be having, so that we can better understand our motivation levels, and our training and nutrition needs.

 First let’s have a look at what happens every month in a menstruating female.

 A women’s menstrual cycle lasts anywhere between 21 and 40 days, and it can also be outside these ranges.
 It is pretty common for there to be variability from one month to the next in the length of your cycle.
 As long as it’s not wildly out every month, then it’s normal for this to happen.
 The picture above assumes that you have an “average” 28-day cycle, (very few women actually do have a cycle this length!)

 The first half of the cycle (days 1-14) are from the day that you get your period until the day that you ovulate.
 Which I’ll refer to as the low hormone phase.
 The second half of the cycle (days 14-28) I’ll refer to as the high hormone phase.
 The day that you ovulate is not necessarily day 14, it is usually around midway through your cycle.